-With the premise of the dead walking the earth, Jason Mott's debut might seem another addition to the glut of zombie stories currently lurching around; however, nothing could be further from the truth.
+Between the premise--the dead walking the earth--and the fact that it's already been adapted as an ABC television series by Plan B (the production company behind the upcoming film version of World War Z), the casual observer might assume that Jason Mott's debut is yet another addition to the glut of zombie stories currently lurching around the entertainment market.
+However, nothing could be farther from the truth.
 Mott has created a much subtler, more thought-provoking experience, without a single lumbering corpse in sight.

-Stimulating, occasionally dreamlike and centered on the most charmingly irascible couple in recent memory, Mott's story of literal life after death will catch readers by their hearts and capture their imaginations.
-We recommend not waiting around for the TV series in production.
-Grab this book as soon as you possibly can. --Jaclyn Fulwood, youth services manager, Latah County Library District; blogger at Infinite Reads
+Thought-provoking, occasionally dreamlike, and centered around the most charmingly irascible couple in recent memory, Mott's story of literal life after death will catch readers by their hearts and capture their imaginations.
+We recommend not waiting around for the TV series.
+Grab this book as soon as you possibly can. --Jaclyn Fulwood